uditnjoshi21/Multiple-Linear-Regression-Model-on-SENIC-Dataset/README.md

-# Description of the variables in the dataset (in ascending order):
+# Description of the variables in the dataset (in ascending order)-
 • Length of Stay (Y)
 The average length of stay of all patients in hospital (in days).